firebase/firebase-tools/docs/functions-delete.md

 # functions:delete

-Delete one or more cloud functions by name or group name.
+Delete one or more Cloud Functions by name or group name.

 ## Usage
 ```